-Reparative Therapy to the contrary says we are dealing with identifiable identification issues.
+Reparative Therapy, to the contrary, says we are dealing with identifiable identification issues.
 You can always trace them back.
 Men who experience SSA’s are not identifying enough with the male warriors riding around on their big horses.
 They are still hanging around in Squaw Camp and are identifying with the squaws (which one does from birth until Dad or another male identification figure drags you away to the male world, your ultimate destiny, your birth-right).

 But as soon as you make the conscious choice to call your feelings a symptom of an imaginary innate “gayness”, you are creating a self-fulfilling prophecy.
 You are saying goodbye to heterosexuality for ever.
 You are burning ships behind you.
 So be it.
 But those ships are still lying in the harbor, waiting for you to embark.
-There is no scientific proof that you cannot board that ship again, and let the sailors tell you how incredible their journey has been.
+There is no scientific proof that you cannot board that ship again where the sailors tell you how incredible their journey has been.
 Just open your heart, listen and learn.